 Taz Rahman is 45 and from Cardiff.
-He started writing poetry in 2019 and has been a regular performer in the Cardiff open mic poetry scene ever since.
-His poems have been published in the South Bank Poetry magazine, Love the Words, International Dylan Thomas Day 2020 poetry competition winner’s anthology, Where I’m Coming From anthology 2019, and in the upcoming Poems for Independence anthology edited by Mike Jenkins (Gwasg Carreg Gwalch, 2021).
-He is also the founder of Just Another Poet, Wales’ first YouTube channel dedicated to poetry, and the founding editor of long-running legal news archive blog Lawnewsindex.com.
+He started writing poetry and short fiction in 2019.
+His poems and reviews have appeared in Poetry Wales, South Bank Poetry magazine, Love the Words, International Dylan Thomas Day 2020 poetry competition winner’s anthology, Where I’m Coming From anthology 2019, and in the upcoming Poems for Independence anthology edited by Mike Jenkins (Gwasg Carreg Gwalch, 2021).
+He is one of the judges for the 2021 Poetry Wales Pamphlet Competition.
+He is also the founder of Just Another Poet, Wales’ first YouTube channel dedicated to poetry, and the founding editor of long-running legal news blog Lawnewsindex.com.

 How do you envisage the programme will help you in terms of your development?